How to Teach Your Children From Family History

 Look for patterns in family history.
 We recently realized that my husband’s father, grandfather and four generations before them,all died in the month of May.
 We also found that many big changes, like relocation and new beginnings, for our family, happen in the month of April.
 And many difficult but important things, historically, have happened in September.

-3. Teach your children to write their own history.
+Find a place in your home to measure your child’s growth, if you make it portable, you can take it when you move.
+You can also compare and contrast the size of your feet or hands to theirs. - Teach your children to write their own history.
 Have them draw pictures or write up stories about special events or family vacations.
 Being able to recall and retell stories from the past will not only help to learn from it, but help them communicate more effectively as well.
 Here are some ideas:

 Teach by example, tell your children family stories in a short and logical way, using beginning, middle and end.